 Birthdays are celebrated at the center.
 You may provide a special treat and celebrate your child's birthday at snack time.
 The "party time" will usually be during a scheduled snack time.
-Please check with teachers about the number of snacks to provide and the timing of party.
+Please check with teachers about the number of snacks to provide and the timing of the party.

 We request that parents try to bring healthy treats for these celebrations.
 Fruit and creative vegetable creations are great.
 Low-sugar fruit popsicles, sweet breads or a nonedible treat such as stickers or pencils are also a good choice.
-If you do bring cupcakes, please bring the miniature sized ones.
+If you do bring cupcakes, please make them miniature sized ones.
 We may not serve food that was not prepared in a commercial/licensed kitchen.
 Please bring store-bought/prepared treats.
+All of our sites are completely NUT FREE.
+So please make sure nothing you bring in contains nuts or was made in a factory that may have nuts in it.